mushroomcowisheggs/Artgame-Connect-Full/README.md

 Artgame Connect is a collaborative creation platform that connects creators and requesters.
 This repository contains the full-stack version: a PHP backend (API and helper classes) plus a static frontend.

+Note about versions
+- This repository contains the full server (PHP) version.
+There is also a separate frontend-only version in `../Artgame-Connect-v14-Frontend-Only` that uses a mock backend for demos and UI work.
+The final user-facing effect (UI and most client behaviour) is essentially the same between the full-stack and frontend-only versions; the frontend-only copy simply simulates the backend for local demos.

 Project layout (important folders)
 - `api/` - PHP API endpoints (e.g. `auth.php`, `projects.php`, `login.php`)
 - `backend/` - backend helpers and server-side code